Eman is a writer and textile engineer. She obtained her bachelor's degree in textile sciences from the Faculty of Applied Arts, Egypt.

 - Spinning: The thread is formed by spinning the fibers together to form the strand.
 The plexus is woven with two or three other threads.
 Because the wool fibers cling to each other, it is easy to expand and spindle the wool into yarns.
 Woolen yarns can be spun on any number of spinning machines.
 After this stage, spun threads are wrapped around rollers or commercial drums.

 - Weaving: The woolen threads are woven into the fabric.
 In this industry, two basic types of weaves are used, the plain and the twill weaves.
-The most common method is the plain weaving which gives soft surface textiles.
-The twill method gives more beautiful and more precise wool textiles, but in turn is more expensive.
+The most common method is plain weaving which gives soft surface textiles.
+The twill method gives more beautiful and more precise wool textiles, but in turn, is more expensive.

 - Finishing: After weaving, wool fabrics are subjected to a series of final processing including Fulling or tucking is a step in the woolen clothing industry that involves cleaning the cloth to eliminate oils, dirt, and other impurities, and make them thicker.
 Crabbing is a process that ensures that the fabric expands or is relaxed as necessary and equips the thickness of the fabric.
 Cribbing prevents the formation of wrinkles or uneven contraction.
 Although wool fibers can be dyed before carding (combing) process, dyeing can also be done after weaving the wool into the fabric.